iGeNeTeL/RE7/README.md

 ## Note
-This is my first C++ project/tool, so occasional bugs may occur.
+This is my first C++ project/tool, so it's not 100% perfect, and there might be some occasional bugs.